What is “Making Tax Digital”?

 In March 2015, the government announced its plans to replace annual tax returns with digital tax accounts, in order to “modernise the tax system”.

 The initiative aims to eliminate the need for tax returns and simplify the tax system.
 Instead of filling out an annual tax return, small business owners, self-employed people and landlords will be required to provide updates to HMRC at least once a quarter, via digital tools such as apps and cloud-based computing software.
-If you’re looking to set up a company in the near future, it’s a good idea to factor this in, when you’re planning your company formation process.
+If you’re looking to set up a company in the near future, it’s a good idea to factor this in, when you’re planning your startup.

 Who will it apply to?